aws-samples/bottlerocket-images-cache/README.md

--q,--quiet Redirect output to stderr and output generated snapshot ID to stdout only. (default: false) -sg,--security-group-id Set a specific Security Group ID for the instance. (default: use default VPC security group) -sn,--subnet-id Set a specific Subnet ID for the instance. (default: use default VPC subnet) -p,--public-ip Associate a public IP address with the instance. (default: true)
+-q,--quiet Redirect output to stderr and output generated snapshot ID to stdout only. (default: false) -sg,--security-group-id Set a specific Security Group ID for the instance. (default: use default VPC security group) -sn,--subnet-id Set a specific Subnet ID for the instance. (default: use default VPC subnet) -op,--output-parameter-name Set the SSM parameter name to store the generated snapshot ID. (default: NONE) -p,--public-ip Associate a public IP address with the instance. (default: true)
 ```